KohaILS/koha-manual-zh-cn/source/circulation.rst

 :ref:`Tansport cost matrix <transport-cost-matrix-label>`.
 It takes precedence in controlling where holds are filled from and allows you to define the 'cost' of transport between any two libraries.
-To use the Transport cost matrix simply set your UseTransportCostMatrix preference to 'Use'.
+To use the Transport cost matrix simply set your :ref:`UseTransportCostMatrix` preference to 'Use'.

 .. _holds-to-pull-label: